 Dr. David Sabapathy joined the Canadian Partnership Against Cancer’s Board of Directors in December 2017 and serves on the Performance Committee.

 Dr. Sabapathy is the Deputy Chief Public Health Officer for the province of Prince Edward Island.
-Within the Ministry of Health, Chief Public Health Office, he is responsible for protecting and promoting the health of all Islanders.
+In the Chief Public Health Office, within the Ministry of Health, he is responsible for protecting and promoting the health of all Islanders.
 He is a licensed Professional Engineer and holds an academic appointment with Dalhousie University in the Department of Community Health and Epidemiology.

-Dr. Sabapathy has 24 years of integrated public and private sector experience.
-He has held roles in public health, health care delivery and health systems administration with the Calgary Health Region and Alberta Health Services.
+Dr. Sabapathy has 25 years of integrated public and private sector experience.
+Over the past 16 years, he has held roles in public health, health service delivery and health systems administration.
 From 1995 to 2004, he worked as a professional engineer with Imperial Oil in the areas of risk assessment, quality improvement and strategic management.

 June 1, 2019

-Andrea Seale joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
-She serves on the Performance Committee.
+Andrea Seale joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Governance and Nominating Committee.

 Ms. Seale is Chief Executive Officer of the Canadian Cancer Society (CCS).
 Prior to this appointment, she held the position of Executive Director, British Columbia Yukon with CCS.